-STEPHEN L. DOMENIK, 70, has served as a director of the Company since December 2013 and as Chairman of the Board since March 2020.
+STEPHEN L. DOMENIK, 71, has served as a director of the Company since December 2013 and as Chairman of the Board since March 2020.
 Since 1995, he has been a General Partner with Sevin Rosen Funds, a venture capital firm, where he led numerous investments in private companies.
-Since December 2019, Mr. Domenik has served on the Board of Directors of Pre-Switch, Inc., a power architecture company that develops embedded artificial intelligence technology, and since March 2020, Mr. Domenik has served on the Board of Directors of Immersion Corporation (Nasdaq: IMMR), a developer and licensor of touch feedback technology, also known as haptic technology.
-Mr. Domenik served as interim Chief Executive Officer of Pixelworks, Inc. (Nasdaq: PXLW), a semiconductor company, from February to April 2016 and as a member of its board of directors from August 2010 to November 2016.
-Mr. Domenik previously served on the Boards of Directors of MoSys, Inc. (Nasdaq: MOSY), a publicly-traded IP-rich fabless semiconductor company, from June 2012 until August 2018, Radisys Corporation, a publicly-traded provider of technology for mobile networks, from February 2018 until December 2018, Meru Networks, Inc., a publicly-traded technology company, from January 2014 until it was acquired by Broadcom Corporation in February 2012, and PLX Technology, Inc., a publicly-traded semiconductor company, from December 2013 until it was acquired by Avago Technologies in August 2014.
+Since December 2019, Mr. Domenik has served on the board of directors of Pre-Switch, Inc., a power architecture company that develops embedded artificial intelligence technology.
+Mr. Domenik served as Interim Chief Executive Officer of Pixelworks, Inc. (Nasdaq: PXLW), a semiconductor company, from February 2016 to April 2016 and as a member of its board of directors from August 2010 to November 2016.
+Mr. Domenik previously served on the boards of directors of Immersion Corporation, a developer and licensor of touch feedback technology, also known as haptic technology, from March 2020 until it was acquired by Veranex in October 2021, Radisys Corporation, a publicly-traded provider of technology for mobile networks, from February 2018 until it was acquired by Reliance Industries Limited in December 2018, Peraso Inc. (Nasdaq: PRSO) (formerly known as MoSys, Inc.), a publicly-traded IP-rich fabless semiconductor company, from June 2012 until August 2018, Meru Networks, Inc., a publicly-traded semiconductor company, from December 2013 until it was acquired by Avago Technologies in August 2014, and NetLogic Microsystems, Inc., a publicly-traded fabless semiconductor company, from January 2001 until it was acquired by Broadcom Inc. (Nasdaq: AVGO) in February 2012.
 He holds a B.S. in Physics and an M.S.E.E. from the University of California at Berkeley.

-Mr. Domenik's expertise in corporate investments and strategic planning in the semiconductor industry, together with his experience serving as director of several other public and private companies, were the primary qualifications that the Board considered in concluding that he should serve as a director of our company.
+Mr. Domenik's expertise in corporate investments and strategic planning in the semiconductor industry, together with his experience serving as director of several other public and private companies, were the primary qualifications that the Board considered in concluding that he should serve as a director of the Company.